ThyW/der/README.md

 # Template name is a path (absolute or relative) to the template file.
 [path/to/alacritty.yml.t]
-# The final name is the name of the created parsed derfile.
+# The 'final_name' field is the name of the created parsed derfile.
 # This can be any string you want.
 final_name = alacritty.yml
 # A list of comma separated values, hostnames, for which this file should be parsed.